About WAMY

 7. CAPS (Community Action Programs) - CAPS turned out to be the most controversial part of the package, as it proposed the “maximum feasible participation” by poor people themselves to determine what would help them the most.
 CAPS were a radical departure from how government had run most social reform programs in the past.

 Community Action was a bold idea, especially for the Federal government.
-It handed over control to the local level, so that programs were geared specificially for target population needs.
-This concept, “maximum feasible participation”, represented a new paradigm in the government and many sectors were wary of its innovative ideas.
-President Johnson selected a member of President Kennedy’s inner circle to head up the newly formed “Office of Economic Opportunity” — Sargent Shriver.
+It handed over control to the local level so that programs were geared specifically for the target population's needs.
+In October 1964, President Johnson selected Sargent Shriver, head of the Peace Corps, to lead the newly formed “Office of Economic Opportunity”.

 Community Action was modeled after two fairly successful urban renewal projects, one undertaken by the Ford Foundation and the Mobilization for Youth, a program aimed at juvenile delinquency.
-Inspiration was also taken from the “Back of the Yards” program in Chicago, which was developed by Saul Alinsky, considered the father of “community development”.
-It should be noted that Alinsky became very critical of the OEO as it developed.
+Inspiration was also taken from Chicago's “Back of the Yards” program.
 The key component was that low-income citizens played an active role in program design and administration, or “maximum feasible participation”.
-The Economic Opportunity Act was amended (known as the Green Amendment) in 1967 to mandate the board structure of community action agencies, which complemented the earlier Quie Amendment which required the tripartite representation, including low-income participation.
+The Economic Opportunity Act was amended (known as the Green Amendment) in 1967 to mandate the board structure of Community Action Agencies including low-income participation.

 Community Action remains an important safety net for many vulnerable individuals and families.
 Beginning in 2001, Community Action has improved their reporting through the Results Oriented Management and Accountability (ROMA) framework and continuously seeks ways to improve outreach and services.
 The National Community Action Partnership now encourages all Community Action Agencies to embrace the National Standards of Excellence as a pathway to improve and empower agency operations.